Checklists

 1.2.
 Checks

-With our newly created checklist template created in the top panel, and with this selected, we can use the green + in the middle, ‘Checks’, panel to add a check to our checklist.
+With our newly created Checklist Template created in the top panel, and with this selected, we can use the green + in the middle, ‘Checks’, panel to add a Check to our Checklist.

 We then have additional options here to add more information/functionality to each individual check.

-• Specification – Similar to the column of the same name above, this opens a freetext dialogue box to add more detailed information to a Check that can be viewed by the operators undertaking the check on the Terminal.
+• Specification – Similar to the column of the same name above, this opens a freetext dialogue box to add more detailed information to a Check that can be viewed by the operators undertaking the Check on the Terminal.
 This can be used to add instructions or guidance for the operator to determine how they should answer the check questions.

 • Specification Image – Allows upload of an image which can then be displayed alongside the text entered in ‘Specification’.
 This can be used to add visual guidance or examples that the operator can use to guide their responses to the check.
 So in this example we can upload images with examples to further guide the operator.